gpdowney/Dawn-of-Somethings/src/indigenous-critique.md

 Men hoarded jewelry and “wampum.”
 This wealth was hoarded in order to be given away at big events (like criminal trials, since they didn't have prisons).

-Crucially, however, that material wealth couldn’t be converted in power over other people.
+Crucially, however, that material wealth couldn’t be converted into power over other people.
 Food couldn’t be hoarded or denied.

-This American freedom was a positive freedom.
+This American freedom was a **positive freedom** in the sense that your freedom increases my freedom.
-Every individual's freedom depends upon and increases with everyone else's freedom.
-Everyone has to be free for anyone to be free.
+In other words, the Wendat understood that everyone has to be free for anyone to be free.

-## Everyone agreed the Americans were more free
+## Everyone agreed the Americans were more free {#more-free}

-The Jesuits also agreed that the Americans were more free.
+The Jesuits agreed that the Americans were more free.
 They just thought that freedom was bad.

 Jesuits worried that Americans were too free to become Christians.